bqror: An R package for Bayesian Quantile Regression in Ordinal Models: Marginal likelihood

-\citet{Chib-1995} and later \citet{Chib-Jeliazkov-2001} showed that a simple and stable estimate of marginal likelihood can be obtained from the MCMC outputs.
+Siddhartha Chib (1995) and later Siddhartha Chib and Jeliazkov (2001) showed that a simple and stable estimate of marginal likelihood can be obtained from the MCMC outputs.
 The approach is based on the recognition that the marginal likelihood can be written as the product of likelihood function and prior density over the posterior density.
-So, the marginal likelihood $m(y|\mathcal{M}_{s})$ for model $\mathcal{M}_{s}$ is expressed as,
+So, the marginal likelihood \(m(y|\mathcal{M}_{s})\) for model \(\mathcal{M}_{s}\) is expressed as,

-\citet{Chib-1995} refers to equation~\eqref{eq:BMLI} as the \emph{basic marginal likelihood identity} since it holds for all values in the parameter space, but typically computed at a high density point (e.g., mean, mode) denoted $\Theta^{\ast}$ to minimize estimation variability.
-The likelihood ordinate $f(y|\mathcal{M}_{s},\Theta^{\ast})$ is directly available from the model and the prior density $\pi(\Theta^{\ast}|\mathcal{M}_{s})$ is assumed by the researcher.
-The novel part is the computation of posterior ordinate $\pi(\Theta^{\ast}|y)$, which is estimated using the MCMC outputs obtained from conditional posterior densities.
-Since marginal likelihood is often a large number, it is convenient to express it on the logarithmic scale.
+Siddhartha Chib (1995) refers to equation \eqref{eq:BMLI} as the \(\textit{basic marginal likelihood identity}\) since it holds for all values in the parameter space, but typically computed at a high density point (e.g., mean, mode) denoted \(\Theta^{\ast}\) to minimize estimation variability.
+The likelihood ordinate \(f(y|\mathcal{M}_{s},\Theta^{\ast})\) is directly available from the model and the prior density \(\pi(\Theta^{\ast}|\mathcal{M}_{s})\) is assumed by the researcher.
+The novel part is the computation of posterior ordinate \(\pi(\Theta^{\ast}|y, \mathcal{M}_{s})\), which is estimated using the MCMC outputs.
+Since the marginal likelihood is often a large number, it is convenient to express it on the logarithmic scale.
 An estimate of the logarithm of marginal likelihood is given by,

-where, once again, we have dropped the conditioning on $\mathcal{M}_{s}$.
-The following two subsections explain the computation of the marginal likelihood for the $OR_{I}$ and $OR_{II}$ quantile regression models.
+where we have dropped the conditioning on \(\mathcal{M}_{s}\) for notational simplicity.
+The next two subsections explain the computation of marginal likelihood for the \(OR_{I}\) and \(OR_{II}\) quantile regression models.